Robert P. Mallon Dealer of the Year

-Tom Lane Named 2019 Dealer of the Year
+Pam Nelson Named 2020 Dealer of the Year

-May 10, 2019 – Tom Lane, Dwayne Lane’s Auto Family, Everett, received the “Robert P. Mallon Dealer of the Year” award at the Washington State Auto Dealers Association (WSADA) annual convention.
-Selected by a committee of his peers, the Association’s most prestigious award recognizes Tom’s contributions to the auto industry, quality dealership operations and outstanding community service.
+June 11, 2020 – Pam Nelson, Foothills Toyota, Burlington, received the “Robert P. Mallon Dealer of the Year” award at the Washington State Auto Dealers Association (WSADA) virtual award ceremony.
+Selected by a committee of her peers, the Association’s most prestigious award recognizes Pam’s contributions to the auto industry, quality dealership operations, and outstanding community service.

-When receiving the award, Tom thanked the individuals who helped shape and support his career in the automotive retailing business, including his wife, Kjersti, and their five children.
+When receiving the award, Pam thanked the individuals who helped shape and support her career in the automotive retailing business, including her family, dealership employees, and peers.

-Founded in 1920, the Association’s 294 dealer members serve 70 cities and towns across Washington and are responsible for annual sales volume totaling $18.1 billion.
-Together, they employ over 22,000 people with a combined payroll of more than $1.4 billion.
-An average dealership creates 74 local jobs, each paying on average over $59,000 per year plus benefits.
-Their dealership sales total 16.4% of the state’s retail sales, generating hundreds of millions of dollars of tax revenue for state and local governments through sales, corporate, and payroll tax revenue.
+Founded in 1920, the Association’s 294 dealer members serve 69 cities and towns across Washington and are responsible for annual sales volume totaling $17.8 billion.
+Together, they employ nearly 23,000 people with a combined payroll of more than $1.4 billion.
+An average dealership creates 74 local jobs, each paying on average over $61,399 per year plus benefits.
+Dealership sales generate hundreds of millions of dollars of tax revenue for state and local government through sales, corporate, and payroll tax revenue.